-The employers' contribution rates paid in 2010/11 were set by the valuation carried out as at 31 March 2007.
-The rates to be paid in years 2011/12 to 2013/14 were set by the latest valuation carried out as at 31 March 2010.
+The employers' contribution rates to be paid in years 2011/12 to 2013/14 were set by the latest valuation carried out as at 31 March 2010.
 At that valuation, the Actuaries certified a common rate of contribution of 18.0% of pensionable payroll with individual adjustments for certain employers.
 The following list shows the rates payable by the main employers:

-2010/11 2011/12 to 2013/14

-Percentages of Pensionable Pay % %
+Percentages of Pensionable Pay 2011/12 to 2013/14 %

-Nottinghamshire County Council 17.4 18.3
+Nottinghamshire County Council 18.3%

-Nottingham City Council 17.4 18.0
+Nottingham City Council 18.0%

-Ashfield District Council 22.4 22.4
+Ashfield District Council 22.4%

-Bassetlaw District Council 21.1 22.1
+Bassetlaw District Council 22.1%

-Plus £670,000

-Broxtowe Borough Council 17.7 18.7
+Broxtowe Borough Council 18.7%

-Gedling Borough Council 17.6 18.2
+Gedling Borough Council 18.2%

-Mansfield District Council 20.3 20.5
+Mansfield District Council 20.5%

-Newark and Sherwood District Council 21.9 21.9
+Newark and Sherwood District Council 21.9%

-Rushcliffe Borough Council 19.2 19.5
+Rushcliffe Borough Council 19.5%

-Plus £163,600